 sudo openvpn us-dal.prod.surfshark.com_udp.ovpn

-- OpenVPN will ask you for service credentials.
-Enter the Surfshark service credentials that you have collected at the beginning of this tutorial.
+- You will be asked to enter the credentials here.
+Enter the Surfshark service credentials that you collected in the Find your login details part of this guide.

 - If you can see the Initialization Sequence Completed message, you have successfully connected to Surfshark.

 Congratulations!
 Now you know how to set up Surfshark VPN on your Raspberry Pi!